Tchisky/popularGithubRepos/README.md

 ### Installing

-Simply import the project into android studio
+Simply import the project into android studio.

 ```
 Android studio>File>Open
 ```
-browse to the project folder and select open, then install any missing android sdk platform and you are good to go.
+Browse to the project folder and select open, then install any missing android sdk platforms and you are good to go.

 ## Architecture